 What Are Dave Ramsey’s 7 Baby Steps?

-The cornerstone of all of his teachings are the Dave Ramsey Baby Steps.
-These are a series of actionable steps that you complete one by one to progress towards a healthier financial life.
+The cornerstone of all of his teachings is the Dave Ramsey Baby Steps.
+These are a series of actionable steps that you complete one by one to progress toward a healthier financial life.

 Baby Step 1 – Save $1,000 in an emergency fund